 The new and amended standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's and of the Company's financial statements are disclosed below.
-The Group and the Company intend to adopt these new and amended standards and interpretations, if applicable, when they become effective.
+The Group and the Company intend to adopt these new and amended standards, if applicable, when they become effective in the respective financial period.

-Effective for financial period beginning on or after 1 June 2020
+Effective for financial period beginning on or after 1 April 2021

-• Amendments to MFRS 16 Leases - Covid-19-Related Rent Concessions
+Amendments to MFRS 16 Leases - Covid-19-Related Rent Concessions beyond 30 June 2021